Self Insurance for Medical Emergencies in South Africa

-Typically self insurance funds would be invested into shares or equities and the risk would be spread, or invested in different ways.
+Typically people invest self insurance funds in shares or equities.
+Also, the risk would be spread, or invested in different ways.
 You could choose to invest your funds in property, into a unit trust or directly into equities.

-But you need to start saving while you are young and healthy in order for your funds to accrue to better your odds.
+But you should start saving while you are young and healthy so your funds to accrue strongly.

 Investing into your insurance

-If you invest a sufficient amount of money into your insurance fund every single month and then invest it well, you will generally be better off as a result of following such an approach.
+Let’s say you invest money into your insurance fund every single month and then invest it well.
+Then you will generally be better off as a result of following such an approach.

-This is because insurance companies, be they for long or short term insurance, are typically out to make a profit for interested parties.
+This is because insurance companies are typically out to make a profit for interested parties.

 By self insuring, you reap the rewards of profit instead of the insurance company.
 This is provided the medical emergencies do not arise too soon.

 There is quite a bit of risk involved with this type of insurance.
-There is a good chance you will come out well but there is also a chance you could come off worse.
-You will need to consider things like your house being burgled, your car being stolen or being involved in a crash and needing to use your saved funds to replace possessions.
+There is a good chance you will come out well.
+However, there is also a chance you could come off worse.
+You will need to consider things like your house being burgled, your car being stolen or being involved in a crash.
+Then you would need to use your saved funds to replace possessions.